Oripi/wix-covid-wishlist/README.md

 > after creating the database save the site and refresh the page in order to see native collections, such as `Products` table.

 now we're going to need to add columns to the table to store the `UserId, Product, AddedDate` and any other column that you want your users to fill that can be used later on.
-> Do not modify the id of the column, since we'll use it later to query and display the data. for example for `UserId` the Id of the column should be `userId`.
+> Do not modify the `Field key` of the column, the `Field key` is generated automatically based on the `Field name` and we're going to use it later to query and display the data. for example the column `UserId` should have a `Field name` named `userId`.

 when creating the columns create them with the following types:
 * UserId - Text